 3rd Annual Mountain Bike Festival | September 4 - 6

-Live music, bikes and free competitions, what else could you want?
-The second annual Mountain Bike Festival will offer three days of competition, live music, demos, workshops and of course riding the Alyeska Bike Park.
-Events to include a chainless downhill, tight-rope ride, distance air, wheelie and a cross country rally.
-Music & sponsors to be announced soon!
+The third annual Mountain Bike Festival will offer three days of competition, live music, demos, workshops and of course riding the Alyeska Bike Park.

 Like to write about epic weekends or share info about your favorite trails?
 Do you love to take rad photos or make killer edits about your favorite places to ride?
 Put that great talent to work as an MTBparks Ambassador and help keep the gravity community up-to-date on news, events, trails and more throughout the summer.

 If you're "in the know" about what's happening at this mountain bike park and would like to represent MTBparks.com as an ambassador, reviewer or contributor,contact us!

 Feature your bike shop, lodge, restaurant or other business on this bike park page with an MTBparks.com FEATURED AD or LISTING.
 Prices start at just $25 per month and reach a highly-targeted mountain biking demographic interested in visiting your area.
 Please click here to contact us for more information.

 Alaska’s first lift-serviced mountain bike park, Alyeska, has 2,500 feet of vertical descent and over 15 trails to choose from.
 This park features some classic Alaskan terrain with roots, rocks, giant trees and some great looking soil.

 The park has a fair share of trails for the beginner and intermediate riders like Chips ‘n Salsa and Tanaka Grasslands.
 Experienced riders looking to ride what Alaska trails can dish out should run down technical Xtra Tuff to the snaking International trail.